LOYAL RANGERS

-During September I visited Ontario and on my return drive to Nova Scotia travelled through New York State and stopped at Lake George which I learned has a connection to my UE Loyalist ancestor James Umphrey.
+During the second week of September I visited Ontario and on my return drive to Nova Scotia travelled through New York State and stopped at Lake George which I learned has a connection to my UE Loyalist ancestor James Humphrey.
 Before entering the USA from Ontario I went to the Gravesite of Samuel Humphrey , son of James, in a rural cemetery in Brock Township.
 Born in 1788 he is my first ancestor born in what became Canada.

 Beside gravestone of Samuel Umphrey, UE

-James Humphrey is listed in a Muster Roll of Jessup's Rangers in May 1781.
-Jessup's saw action in the Lake George area during the American Revolution.
-On October 24, 1781 Jessup's Detachment of about 300 left the northern landing of Lake George by boat.
+James Humphrey is listed in a Muster Roll of Ebenezer Jessup's battalion of Loyal Rangers in July 1781.
+On 24 October 1781 a group of Jessup's Detachment of about 300 left the northern landing of Lake George by boat.
 The force consisted of 205 Rangers, 60 men of the English Light Infantry and 40 Jaegars.
 They sailed down the lake.
-As I also took a cruise on Lake George I was inspired by this connection to a beautiful and historic location..
+As I also took a cruise on Lake George I was inspired by my presence in such a beautiful and historic location.

 Lake George, New York